-NOTICE TO PARENT OR GUARDIAN OF A TRUANT: Students absent without a valid excuse for more than three (3) days in one school year shall be classified as truant.
+NOTICE TO PARENT OR GUARDIAN OF A TRUANT: (EC 48260 et seq.)
+Students absent without a valid excuse for more than three (3) days in one school year shall be classified as truant.
 Students who are more than thirty (30) minutes tardy on three (3) or more school days in one school year shall be classified as truant.
 The District also regards excessive early releases for non-medical reasons as establishing a pattern of irregular attendance.
 Such students shall be reported to the principal.
 If alternative educational programs are available in the District, the student's parents/guardian shall be so informed.

 - The first time a truancy report is issued, the pupil and the parent or legal guardian, may be requested to attend a meeting with a school counselor or other school's designees to discuss attendance issues and develop a plan to improve attendance. - The second time a truancy report is issued within the same school year, the pupil may be given a warning by a peace officer pursuant to Penal Code 830.1.
-The pupil may also be assigned to an afterschool or weekend study program located within the same county as the pupil's school. - The third time a truancy report is issued within the same school year, the pupil shall be classified as a habitual truant and may be required to attend an attendance review board or a truancy mediation program pursuant to EC 48263. - The fourth time truancy is issued within the same school year, the pupil may be brought within jurisdiction of the Juvenile Court that may adjudge the pupil to be a ward of the court pursuant to Welfare and Institutions Code 601.
+The pupil may also be assigned to an afterschool or weekend study program located within the same county as the pupil's school. - The third time a truancy report is issued within the same school year, the pupil shall be classified as a habitual truant and may be required to attend an attendance review board or a truancy mediation program pursuant to EC 48263. - The fourth time truancy is issued within the same school year, the pupil may be brought within jurisdiction of the Juvenile Court that may adjudge the pupil to be a ward of the court pursuant to Welfare and Institutions Code 601 if available community resources do not resolve the pupil's continued problem of truancy.
+(WIC 601, 653.5, 654)

-SCHOOL ATTENDANCE REVIEW BOARD REFERRAL: (EC 48263) If any minor pupil is a habitual truant, or is irregular in attendance at school, as defined by the Education Code, or is habitually insubordinate or disorderly during attendance at school, the pupil may be referred to a school attendance review board or to the probation department for services, if the probation department has elected to receive these referrals.
+SCHOOL ATTENDANCE REVIEW BOARD REFERRAL: (EC 48263) If any minor pupil is a habitual truant, or is irregular in attendance at school, as defined by the Education Code, or is habitually insubordinate or disorderly during attendance at school, the pupil may be referred to a school attendance review board or to the probation department for services if the probation department has elected to receive these referrals.
 The supervisor of attendance, or any other persons designated to make the referral, shall notify the minor and parents/guardian of the minor, in writing, of the name and address of the board or probation department to which the matter has been referred and of the reason for the referral.